kmar/lethe/docs/index.md

 		"default\n";
 	}
 ```
-this will set foo to 7 and print hi! and default afterwards
+this will set foo to 7 and print hi! and default afterwards if expr is 1. if it's 0 the foo will be set to 6

 can't skip over variable declarations
 * variable declarations, pretty much standard: